geekrelief/gdnim/README.md

     - [Nim notes](#nim-notes)
     - [Compiler notes](#compiler-notes)

+## Why? ##

+The goal is to streamline and speed up the process of development for [godot-nim] by adding experimental features like:
+  - rapid iteration features: hot-reloading, (TODO) nimscript integration
+  - match gdscript features, e.g.: signal declarations and async signal handling
+  - experimental support for Nim (devel branch), e.g.: gc:ARC support, IC
+  - experimental support for Godot 4.0, e.g.: GDNative 4.0
+  - reducing tedium: auto-generation of artifacts like nim, gdns, tscn files; proc and macros to reduce boilerplate

+Hopefully, some of this will make it back into godot-nim.
-## Quick Start ##
+## Quick Setup Guide ##

  - Clone - [godot 3.2 custom]
      If this is looking stale, create an issue I'll update it with godot's latest commits
- - Compile the build script: nim c build
+ - Compile the build script: `nim c build`
- - Configure the build.ini for your setup
+ - Configure the `build.ini` with the location of the [custom repo][godot 3.2 custom], etc.
  - See available tasks: `./build help`
  - Download Nim prerequisite libraries: `./build prereqs`
  - Build the godot binaries: `./build gdengine`
  - Generate the godot-nim bindings: `./build genapi`
  - Build watcher and components: `./build cleanbuild`

+## Quick Dev Guide ##
- - Generate a new component specifying base class module: `./build gencomp my_comp node_2d`
+ - Generate a new component specifying base class module, for example: `./build gencomp my_comp node_2d`
  - Modify `components/my_comp.nim`
- - Launch godot editor: `./build gd` (if this fails, launch godot manually, or see the Setup section)
+ - Launch godot editor: `./build gd` (if this fails, launch godot manually, or see the [Setup](#setup) section)
  - Run scene using component, make a modification to component: `./build`
  - Hot reload should occur (check console or editor console for output)
  - **Note:** The hot module contains save and load macros to persist state between reloads.

 ### Main commands ###